Rebecca H. Scott

 Mr. Kelly, familiarly known to everyone as "Uncle George," moved to what is now Terrell county in 1854 when it was part of Lee, and has since made this county his home.
 He was liked by every person of his acquaintance, and his demise will be generally regretted. he was a consistent member of the Methodist denomination.

-Mr. Kelly is survived by a wife and two children, to whom the The News extends its sympathy.
+Mr. Kelly is survived by a wife and two children, to whom The News extends its sympathy.

 Children of George Wiley Kelly and Harriet Smith